MattHodge/matthodge.github.io/_posts/2017-08-04-splunk-spotlight-alerts.md

 # Example 1 - Sending a webhook

 As our first basic example, let's send a webhook every time our random number generator finishes.
-You might use a webhook alert when custom application that you wish to notify of an alarm.
+You could use a webhook to notify a custom application of alert occurring.

 The reason we are starting with a webhook is that it provides is a nice way to confirm our alarms are working as expected.
 We can use [https://webhook.site](https://webhook.site/) to view the webhook being called, and see the type of data Splunk is sending.

 * Do a search for `Random number generator finishing.`
 * Click **Save As** > **Alert**
 * Provide the name `Webhook`
 * Choose **Run on Cron Schedule**.
 As our random number generate runs every 60 seconds, we will also run an alert every 60 seconds.
-In cron frormat, this is `* * * * *`, so enter this as the **Cron Expression**.
+In cron format, this is `* * * * *`, so enter this as the **Cron Expression**.
 * For **Time Range**, we only want to search back for logs in the last 60 seconds, so choose a relative schedule for `1 minute ago`
 * Choose **Number of results** and **is greater than** `0`
 * We will also choose to **Trigger for each result**